 We have commissioned a short run of podcasts to air on a monthly basis to start in January 2019.

-The first 'FedCast' episode, due to be available around mid-January, will feature National Chair John Apter and National Secretary Alex Duncan discussing issues including their first six months in their roles, police pay, and our Protect The Protectors and Did You Know campaigns as well as other hot topics - if you have a question on these topics please submit it using the email address below before 7 January.
+The first 'FedCast' episode features National Chair John Apter and National Secretary Alex Duncan discussing hot topic of the moment police pensions as well as police pay and our pay challenge, their first six months in their roles, and our Protect The Protectors and Did You Know campaigns - listen to it below.

 What is a podcast?